 The American Express® Gold Card should be a mainstay for your grocery store spending.
 And that’s been true since long before the COVID-19 pandemic changed the travel and credit card rewards landscape.

-The card offers 4x Amex Membership Rewards points per dollar spent at U.S. supermarkets on up to $25,000 in spending each year.
+The card offers 4x American Express Membership Rewards Points per dollar spent at U.S. supermarkets on up to $25,000 in spending each year.
 After that, you will earn 1x point per dollar spent.

 Not to mention, the card is currently offering its best-ever welcome bonus offer of 60,000 Membership Rewards points after spending $4,000 in the first six months of card membership.
 And you can even get targeted for a 75,000 point offer with the same spending requirement via CardMatch.

-Unlike other cards higher on this list, this isn’t a temporary benefit.
+This isn’t a temporary benefit either.
 Since the card was refreshed back in 2018 it has offered 4x points per dollar spent at U.S. supermarkets, making it a staple on this list, and a frontrunner in the conversation about the best credit cards to use at U.S. supermarkets.

 Spending $6,000 each year at U.S. supermarkets with this card would yield around 24,000 Membership Rewards points.
 To me, that alone is nearly enough to justify the annual fee in and of itself.